Skip to Content

 Bio

-Professor Brandt is also nationally known for her expertise on George Washington’s Mount Vernon and the colonial revival.
-Her 2016 book, First in the Homes of His Countrymen: George Washington's Mount Vernon in the American Imagination, received the Henry-Russell Hitchcock Award from the Victorian Society in America in 2018.
-Her work on the South Carolina state house grounds and its monuments includes a guidebook (published by the University of South Carolina Press in 2021), an online tour, and a podcast produced with Historic Columbia thanks to a grant from South Carolina Humanities.
+Professor Brandt is known nationally for her expertise on George Washington’s Mount Vernon and memory in American architecture and landscapes.
+Her book, First in the Homes of His Countrymen: George Washington's Mount Vernon in the American Imagination (UVA Press, 2016), received the Henry-Russell Hitchcock Award from the Victorian Society in America in 2018.
+Her work on the South Carolina state house grounds and its monuments includes a guidebook (published by the University of South Carolina Press in 2021), an online tour, and podcast produced with Historic Columbia thanks to a grant from South Carolina Humanities.

 Classes